 If you’re working in a public sector organisation, you may already be familiar with the Public Sector Decarbonisation Scheme, which launched last year.

-Phase 1 has now closed, but the government has recently announced a further £75 million of funding under Phase 2, which opened on April 7th 2021, and has now closed for applications.
+The government recently announced a further £75 million of funding under Phase 2, which opened on April 7th 2021, and has now closed for applications.

 As with Phase 1, Salix is the delivery partner for the scheme.

 Phase 2 of PSDS has an increased focus on heat decarbonisation, and there are some key differences compared to Phase 1, which we’ll explain in this guide.